 - More Information: https://www.irs.gov/businesses/small-businesses-self-employed/home-office-deduction

 - Keep any receipts.
 These are usually fairly straight forward deductions.

 - The office supplies include furniture, although you may elect to depreciate it over a seven year period.
 To take the full deduction up front, you would elect to use the Section 179 expense.

 - Summary: You are allowed to choose one of the following options for your automobile expenses:

-- Standard mileage deduction: For this deduction, you simply multiply the IRS’s standard mileage rate ($0.55 in 2012) by your business miles driven.
-You then add any parking fees or tolls that you paid to that total.
+- Standard mileage deduction: For this deduction, you simply multiply the IRS’s standard mileage rate (56 cents per mile in 2021) by your business miles You then add any parking fees or tolls that you paid to that total.

 Computers & Cell Phones

 - Summary: Self-employed taxpayers may deduct the cost of business-use computers or cell phones.
 If the taxpayer has no other computer or telephone, costs must be allocated between business and personal use.

 - Summary: You can deduct ordinary and necessary expenses for client meals if the expenses meet the directly-related test or the associated